-As far as family law cases in Texas are concerned, there are probably no more frustrating circumstances involved in a case then you will find regarding Child Protective Services cases.
-These cases draw out the emotions in every participant most notably your children.
-While many CPS cases end up finishing relatively quickly and with little harm done to family travel some others will drag on for some time and can result in significant changes to the makeup of a family.
+Regarding family law cases in Texas, there are probably no more frustrating circumstances involved in a case than you will find regarding Child Protective Services cases.
+These cases draw out the emotions in every participant, most notably your children.
+While many CPS cases finish relatively quickly and with little harm done to family travel, others will drag on for some time and can result in significant changes to the makeup of a family.
 Consider that the result of your CPS case could be the removal of your children from your home and the termination of your parental rights.

-The reason why the stakes are so high in a Child Protective Services case is that the subject matter can be extremely consequential in serious.
-When you are talking about allegations regarding abuse or neglect of a child the state of Texas takes that very seriously.
+The stakes are so high in a Child Protective Services case because the subject matter can be extremely consequential in serious.
+When you are talking about allegations regarding abuse or neglect of a child, the state of Texas takes that very seriously.
 Allegations are made against you or your spouse regarding abuse and neglect if one of your children can spell disaster for your family both in the short and long term.
-Fortunately, there are typically two sides to a story and you will have an opportunity to present your side both to CPS and to a court, if necessary.
+Fortunately, there are typically two sides to a story, and you will have an opportunity to present your side both to CPS and to a court, if necessary.

 As with any family law case, it is not just you and your children that are impacted.
 Your entire family can feel the brunt of the CPS case.
 Not only do people who live in your house oftentimes get directly involved in a CPS case but so do extended family members and even persons who are unrelated to your family.
 All of these folks have a potential role to play in a Child Protective Services case involving your little one.
 In today's blog post from the Law Office of Bryan Fagan, I would like to take some time and discuss with you the role that your child grandparents may serve during a case involving you in your child.

 What role do grandparents typically play in a Texas Child Protective Services case?